 Avoid Conflict Gracefully

 Sometimes it's best to say nothing and just drift away.
 Or say firmly, "Let's not take that on right now."
-Selective conflict avoidance helps you choose and time your battles; it frees up energy for the things most important to you.
+Choose and time your battles with selective conflict avoidance.
+This frees up energy for the things most important to you and helps you to be at your best when the moment for heat arises.
 Just don't over-use it...

 This post is the first in a series to help you expand your skill with the five styles of conflict.
 In each post I'll show you several transition phrases for one particular style.
 We start in this post with Avoiding.

-Not everyone needs this post!
+Not everyone needs this!
 It's especially for people who find themselves in frequent conflict or who scored low in Avoiding in their Style Matters score report.
 If you scored high in Avoiding, other posts in the series will be more useful to you.

 Why Transition Phrases?